Daan514/odin-recipes/README.md

 In this project I will be making a basic recipe website with all the HTML knowledge that I have acquired so far.
-The website will consist of a main index page which will have links to a few recipes. the website won't look pretty, but I will revisit this project when I have have learnt css.
+The website will consist of a main index page which will have links to a few recipes. the website won't look pretty, but I will revisit this project when I have have learnt css. have revisited with some basic css knowledge, the website looks alot nicer now in my opinion.